 The benefits vary from person to person and are dependent on which form of the disorder you have.
 Positional therapy is only beneficial for obstructive sleep apnea and not for central sleep apnea.

 If you already use a CPAP machine but wonder if a cushion can be helpful too, the good news is that it can be.
 Lifestyle changes can allow for a reduction in pressure settings and are a step towards freedom.

-If you suspect you have sleep apnea, the first step is getting a diagnosis.
+If you suspect you have obstructive sleep apnea, the first step is getting a diagnosis.
 Your doctor can help you decide what treatment options are available and whether lifestyle changes alone could help.
-In most cases, positional therapy is the initial recommendation you’ll receive.
+This includes positional therapy as a recommendation.

-Side sleeping can be extremely helpful in reducing symptoms, but back sleeping is still a possibility with the right tools for support.
+Side sleeping can be extremely helpful in reducing symptoms.
 With many different options and designs, you should be able to find the right pillow for your needs.
-Just remember that it’s the position of the airways that matters the most, so choose something to keep you comfortable and well supported for the best results.
+Just remember, that preventing the upper airways from getting obstructed is what matters the most, so try to choose something to keep you comfortable and well-supported for the best results.

 In case you want to see more products that can help, check out our list of top-rated mattresses for sleep apnea.

 As Sleep Advisor’s Performance Editor, Melanie writes and edits content throughout the site to ensure it’s accurate, engaging, and up-to-date.

 - Benjafield, Adam V., et al. “Estimation of the global prevalence and burden of obstructive sleep apnoea: a literature-based analysis”.
 National Library of Medicine.
 2019.